geoffcallender/xpro_min/README.md

 Run:
 - Open _runjetty.sh_ for edit.
 Examine _PROJECT_ and _OPENEJB_: they are directory paths, without trailing slashes.
 Modify them as necessary.
+- On a command line, go to the project root.
+Check that _runjetty.sh_ is executable.
+Then run it:

+	./runjetty.sh

-- Run command _./runjetty.sh_.
-Wait until a message like this appears in the console log:
+- Wait until a message like this appears in the console log:

 	INFO [main] (Server.java:379) - Started @7249ms